team401/robotvibecoder/docs/config.md

 > subsystems.scoring
 Name: should be capitalized and should not end in Mechanism or Subsystem, as this is automatically added
 > Elevator
+Kind: Should be either 'Elevator', 'Arm', or 'Flywheel'
+> Elevator
 CAN Bus: whatever the name of the mechanism's bus is (e.g. `canivore`)
 > canivore
 Number of motors (an integer, >= 1)